sliwwwa/otus/cbasic/hw01/index.md

-  -finds upgrades for his character by exploring and fighting more -tracks his character's health, resistance and other stats -gears his character up to withstand the enemies' attacks and be stronger comparing to them -contacts support in a special chat when in these circumstances -finds a bug or a defect
+  -finds upgrades for his character by exploring and fighting more -tracks his character's health, resistance and other stats -gears his character up to withstand the enemies' attacks and be stronger comparing to them
+ - contacts support in a special chat when in these circumstances -finds a bug or a defect
   -needs basic guidance to the game from reliable people -wants to make a suggestion
--can also help other people get knowledge about the game
+ - can also help other people get knowledge about the game

-gamemaker:
+## gamemaker:

 -codes, creates levels and other content
   -tests it for bugs and defects